stdmk/jtelebot/Readme.md

 Gigachat API access secret.
 To get a secret go to: https://developers.sber.ru/studio/workspaces/my-space/get/gigachat-api

+**virusTotalApiKey**
+Virus Total API key
+To get a key go to: https://www.virustotal.com/

 ### System
 To use the /webcam command, you need to install ffmpeg on your system